freekrai/freekrai.github.io/reading.md

 			<p class="book-wrap"><a href="http://www.amazon.com/gp/product/0321821688/ref=as_li_ss_tl?ie=UTF8&tag=phpprof-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0321821688"><img src="http://cdn.rogerstringer.com/wp-content/uploads/2013/02/implementing-responsive-design.jpg" class="book"></a></p>
 			<h2><a href="http://www.amazon.com/gp/product/0321821688/ref=as_li_ss_tl?ie=UTF8&tag=phpprof-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0321821688">Implementing Responsive Design</a></h2>
 			<p class="book-author"><span>by:</span>  Tim Kadlec</p>
 			<p>Maybe you "get" responsive design.
-It`s all about fluid grids, and media queries and making things fit.
+It's all about fluid grids, and media queries and making things fit.
 But there are about a million things that can go wrong or stand in your way of doing that right, starting with your very approach to the project.
 It also gets into how your server can help.
-RWD doesn`t need to be exclusively a front end endeavour.</p>
+RWD doesn't need to be exclusively a front end endeavour.</p>
 			<p><a href="http://www.amazon.com/gp/product/0321821688/ref=as_li_ss_tl?ie=UTF8&tag=phpprof-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0321821688" class="button">Buy from Amazon</a></p>
 		</article>
 		<div class="fin">~&bull;~</div>